oneapi-src/oneDNN/doc/advanced/int8_computations.md

 case are covered in the
 [2.
 Inputs of the same type: s8](@ref dg_i8_comp_s12) section below.

 #### 1.1.
-Processors with the Intel AVX2 or Intel AVX512 Instruction Set
+Processors with the Intel AVX2 or Intel AVX-512 Support

-*System examples: Intel Xeon Processor E7 v3 Family (formerly Haswell), Intel Xeon Scalable processor x1xx series (formerly Skylake).*
+*System examples: Intel Xeon processor E7 v3 Family (formerly Haswell), Intel Xeon Scalable processor x1xx series (formerly Skylake).*

 oneDNN implements matrix multiplication such as operations with u8 and s8